0x3b29/3D-Printable-Chess/README.md

 <h1>3D Printable Chess</h1>

 <h2>Abstract</h2>
 The goal of this project was to create a 3D printable, magnetic chess board.
-The art style was chosen to be quite abstract and somewhat futuristic ant to be printable on an Anycubic I3 Mega 3D printer without additional support material.
+The art style was chosen to be quite abstract and somewhat futuristic.
+Everything was designed to be printable on an Anycubic I3 Mega 3D printer without additional support material.

 <h2>Pictures</h2>
 <h3>Rendering</h3>